Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading Change.”

 Once you’ve answered these questions, you can start developing your change management plan.

-How are your stakeholders communicating the change?
+How are your stakeholders communicating the change initiatives?
 Are they open to feedback?
-You need key personnel in your company to back your change management plan and help you implement it.
+You need key personnel in your company to buy-in to your change management plan and help you implement it.
 Without their support, your efforts are doomed.

 A lack of communication around the change has negative results on your employees as well.
 If kept in the dark, employees will create and share their own ideas of what they think is going on.
 This leads to rumors and mistrust of management.